Oscars 2020, ecco la lista completa dei vincitori premiati dall'Academy

 Le candidature per l’edizione numero 92 degli Oscar erano state annunciate lo scorso 13 gennaio.
 Ben 11 le candidature riservate al Joker di Todd Phillips, già vincitore a Venezia della Palma d’Oro, seguito dalle 10 nomination di 1917 di Sam Mendes, The irishman di Scorsese e Once upon a time… in Hollywood di Quentin Tarantino, tutti in lizza sia per Miglior film che per Miglior Regia.
 Una gara tra quattro possenti candidati, dunque, insidiati dalla pellicola rivelazione dell’anno, la sud-coreana Parasite del regista Bong Joon-ho, in corsa anche nella categoria Miglior Film Straniero.

 Una serata di pronostici confermati ma anche di sorprese inaspettate: il regista sudcoreano Bong Joon-ho ha conquistato la statuetta per la Migliore Regia, soffiandola al superfavorito Sam Mendes e il film Parasite ha portato a casa il premio più ambito, quello per il Miglior Film.
-A mani vuote The irishman di Scorsese e molti meno premi del previsto per Tarantino e il Joker di Todd Phillips.
+A mani vuote The irishman di Scorsese e molti meno premi del previsto per Tarantino e il Joker di Todd Phillips, che acciuffano 2 statuette a testa, come anche Ford v Ferrari.
+Solo un riconoscimento a testa, invece, per Marriage story, Jojo rabbit e Little women.

 Ma ecco di seguito la lista completa dei vincitori.